 PUBLIC SECTOR FUND MANAGEMENT 3 credits Prerequisite: 640, 642.
-Provides an overview of theoretical approaches for recording and reporting data related to public projects or programs and reviews methods for investing pro-
+Provides an overview of theoretical approaches for recording and reporting data related to public projects or programs and reviews methods for investing proiect funds.
+AGING POLICY

-AGING POLICY In this course students will examine political institutions that impact the adoption and implementation of programs for the aged, including Medicare, Medicaid, and Social Security.
-650 COMPARATIVE URBAN SYSTEMS 3 credits Prerequisite: permission.
-Conceptual schemes and methodology for comparative urban analysis among a number of major cities selected from each continent.
+In this course students will examine political institutions that impact the adoption and implementation of programs for the aged, including Medicare, Medicaid, and Social Security.

+COMPARATIVE URBAN SYSTEMSPrerequisite: permission.
+Conceptual schemes and methodology for comparative urban analy-3 credits sis among a number of major cities selected from each continent.

-660 STRATEGIC MANAGEMENT IN PUBLIC AND NON PROFIT SECTORS 3 credits This course examines disciplined effort to produce fundamental decisions and actions that shape what public organizations are, what they do and why they do it.
+STRATEGIC MANAGEMENT IN PUBLIC AND NON PROFIT SECTORS 3 credits This course examines disciplined effort to produce fundamental decisions and actions that shape what public organizations are, what they do and why they do it.

-661 PUBLIC PROJECT DESIGN AND MANAGEMENT
+PUBLIC PROJECT DESIGN AND MANAGEMENT

-3 credits Prerequisites: 600, 642.
+7 rerequisites: 600, 642.
 Provides in-depth theoretical overview of the public project cycle including hands-on approaches to design and management.
 Examines frameworks for implementation, monitoring and analysis of project impact.

-662 FUNDRAISING AND RESOURCE MANAGEMENT 3 credits Prerequisite: permission.
+662 FUNDRAISING AND RESOURCE MANAGEMENT

+3 credits Prerequisite: permission.
 Examines alternative methods of fundraising and unique resource management challenges and opportunities of non-profit organizations.

-663 NON-PROFIT MANAGEMENT

-Prerequisite: permission.
+NON-PROFIT MANAGEMENT Prerequisite: permission.
 This course will provide students with a broad understanding of the operating environment, unique concerns of leadership, resource development, aspects of volunteerism, and management processes in non-profit organizations.

-664 MANAGING INFORMATION AND TECHNOLOGY IN THE PUBLIC SECTOR 3 credits Prerequisite: permission: Focus on issues that confront public managers in utilizing information as an organizational asset.
+MANAGING INFORMATION AND TECHNOLOGY IN THE PUBLIC SECTOR Prerequisite: permission.
+Focus on issues that confront public managers in utilizing information as an organizational asset.

-670 RESEARCH FOR FUTURES PLANNING
+RESEARCH FOR FUTURES PLANNING